ihaveamac/custom-install/README.md

 pip install cx-freeze -r requirements-win32.txt
 ```

 Run `make-standalone.bat`.
-This will run cxfreeze and make a standalone version in `dist-standlone`, and copy `TaskbarLib.tlb` and `save3ds_fuse.exe` to it.
+This will run cxfreeze and make a standalone version at `dist\custom-install-standalone.zip`

 ## License/Credits
 [save3ds by wwylele](https://github.com/wwylele/save3ds) is used to interact with the Title Database (details in `bin/README`).